 When it comes to animal protein sources, you may be wondering what meat is the easiest to digest.
 Lean animal proteins (like chicken breast or fish), egg protein and milk proteins like whey protein are all easily digestible protein.

 Some animal proteins to avoid if you have digestive issues or concerns?
 Red meats.
-Red meat products are one of the most difficult foods for the human body to digest because the protein contained in red meat is harder for our bodies to break down.
 Large amounts of fatty foods like red meat make your stomach empty slower, causing bloating or discomfort.

 To get more protein in their diets, many people turn to protein powders to create easy-to-drink protein shakes or smoothies.
-Not only is protein easier to consume in liquid form, it’s also easier on digestion: Protein powders are a faster-digesting protein source compared to pieces of meat, which is great news for people with digestive issues or sensitivity or those who have difficulty meeting nutritional needs due to poor appetite.
+Not only can protein be more convenient to consume in liquid form, it’s also easier on digestion: Protein powders are a faster-digesting protein source compared to pieces of meat, which is great news for people with digestive issues or sensitivity or those who have difficulty meeting nutritional needs due to poor appetite.

 If you still have difficulty digesting protein shakes, you can also consider adding supplements with digestive enzymes into your diet to assist your digestive system and help your body absorb those necessary nutrients even easier.